Erwin William Abbey

 About 1962, Edna moved to Las Vegas, Nevada.

 Erwin and his wife Edna Hyde had one daughter, Ruth, who lived in Las Vegas, Nevada.
-She came to Mr. Abbey's 90th birthday party in San Antonio.
+Ruth came to Mr. Abbey's 90th birthday party in San Antonio.

 Graveside Rites Slated